-The coronavirus (Covid-19) pandemic, which has developed in 2020 has had a significant impact on the global travel sector, in which all the subsidiaries of Tumlare Corporation A/S operate.
+The coronavirus (Covid-19) pandemic, which has developed in 2020 has had a significant impact on the global travel sector, in which Tumlare Corporation A/S operate.
 The travel restrictions triggered by the COVID-19 pandemic have a highly negative impact on the Company's earnings and liquidity performance.
 The Company had liquidity requirement that was significantly higher than the cash inflows resulting from current operations.
-As a result, in 2020 variety measures, like restructuring, cost reduction and government support have been taken by the Company to protect cash.
+As a result, in 2021 variety measures, like restructuring, cost reduction and government support have been taken by the Company to protect cash.